k2view-academy/K2View-Academy/articles/19_Broadway/21b_iterations_with_condition.md

 # Iterations With Conditions

 This article describes various use cases when a combination of an iteration and conditions is used in a flow.
-It provides recommendations of how to handle such use cases correctly.
+It provides recommendations for correct handling of such use cases.

 ### Split Due to Stage Condition in Iteration